compsb-unimi/VMetaD-tutorial/input.md

 ```
 the $$k$$ value is 10,000 kJ/mol/nm^2, which means that if the ligand is out by 0.1 nm he will feel a potential of 100 kJ/mol.

-As a last step, we also need to restrain the C-alpha RMSD of the residues that define the reference frame.
-To compute the RMSD we will use the `ref_ca.pdb` file we already used for the `FIT_TO_TEMPLATE` instruction
+One effect that we should take into account is the possibility that the ligand, in advanced phases of the simulation, will try to unfold the protein, being the place occupied by it the volume portion with less history-dependent potential deposited.
+To limit this phenomenon we will put in place a RMSD restraining that will be removed during the reweighting procedure.
+To compute the RMSD we will use the same atoms included in the `ref_ca.pdb` file instruction
 ```
 rmsd: RMSD REFERENCE=ref_ca.pdb TYPE=OPTIMAL
 restr_rmsd: RESTRAINT ARG=rmsd AT=0.
 KAPPA=250.0